-Headmaster
+Merrill M. Stenbeck Headmaster

-English, History
+English

 B.A., Williams College

 M.A., Bread Loaf School of English, Middlebury College

 Appointed 1979

-Tad graduated from Williams College in 1979 and joined the faculty at St. Andrew's School as an English teacher, dorm parent and coach.
+Tad graduated from Williams College in 1979 and joined the faculty at St. Andrew's as an English teacher, dorm parent, and coach of soccer, basketball and tennis.